elammertsma/SmartHome_MotionSensor_RPi/README.md

   - or Raspberry Pi 3B, 3B+ (3A, or 4) - https://amzn.to/2O9SxiO
 - MicroSD card - https://amzn.to/2Nq5AN9
 - Motion Sensor - https://www.adafruit.com/product/189
-- A smart device like a TP-Link Smart Plug (https://amzn.to/30dpAty) or I used a Philips Wiz Light
+- A smart device like a TP-Link Smart Plug (https://amzn.to/30dpAty).
+I used Philips WiZ Lights from Home Depot because I love the built-in automatic circadian rhythem and brightness for my bathroom.
+This made a perfect use-case for motion sensing since those lights only need to be on if someone enters the bathroom.
 - Peripherals: Mouse, Keyboard, & Monitor

 Assumptions: